Table of Contents

 - How did I get a wart?

-- What is the best way to avoid spreading warts to other parts of my body?
+- How can I avoid spreading warts to other parts of my body?

 - How can I avoid giving warts to my family?